Singapore Company Registration in 2025 | 100% Remote Incorporation

 Foreign companies can open a branch office in Singapore and be non-residents.
 The branch office is an extension of the parent company and is not a separate entity.
 A branch office must have a minimum of one Singaporean local representative.

-Advantages of Branch Office:
+Advantages of a Branch Office:

 • The branch office’s operations are entirely under the authority of the foreign corporation.